-Transimperial mobility in the Grand Duchy of Finland, c.
+Transimperial mobilities in the Grand Duchy of Finland, c.
 1860-1918

 Welcome!

-The Transimperial mobility project examines the Grand Duchy of Finland as a space of transimperial mobility between the end of the Crimean War and the First World War.
+The Transimperial mobilities project examines the Grand Duchy of Finland as a space of transimperial mobility between the end of the Crimean War and the First World War.
 At that time, Finland’s position as part of the Russian Empire changed significantly, and the Russian Empire and its global position were in transition.
 The industrializing, bureaucratizing and colonizing empire mobilized people, objects and ideas in an unprecedented manner, thus connecting the Finnish region to transimperial networks.

 In this three-year project we analyse the transimperial and cross-border mobility of people, things, and knowledge in the Grand Duchy of Finland.
 We focus on: